The Gay Catholic & The Socialist: Income inequality’s uneasy odd couple

 by Bill Lucia

-Kshama Sawant speaks at her inauguration.
+Kshama Sawant at her swearing in on the Seattle City Council in 2016.
 Credit: Allyce Andrew

 Mayor Ed Murray and Seattle’s newest council member, Socialist Kshama Sawant, were sworn into office at City Hall on Monday during a packed inauguration ceremony.
 The pair of newly elected officials both say they’re committed to reducing income inequality in Seattle, although the points they emphasized in their speeches differed.

 Pledging to "help those who live on the margins of life in this great city,” Murray said Seattle should solve its greatest challenges by working together as a community.
 He derided political posturing and, referencing Franklin Delano Roosevelt, called for “bold and persistent experimentation.”

 Sawant, a crowd favorite, came on stage to raucous applause and pulled no punches as she lambasted capitalism for failing “the 99 percent,” and called it a system in which “the market is god and everything is sacrificed on the altar of profit.”

 Murray, the city’s first openly gay mayor, took the oath of office from his husband and partner of 22 years, Michael Shiosaki, and U.S. ambassador to China, Gary F. Locke.